larmRyan/ContainerDNS/README.md

 ```
 This will lauch the container and give access to a bash shell.

-7. Send a ping command.
+7. Send a ping command from the container.
 An example is given below
 ```
 ping -c 1 yahoo.com
 ```